 - At least half of victims, abusers, children, and witnesses suffer from clinical anxiety and/or depression.

 - Emotional abuse is usually more psychologically damaging than physical abuse.

 - Abuse tends to get worse without intervention from someone outside the family who glimpses through the veil of pretense.

-- Witnessing abuse makes a child 10 times more likely to become either an abuser or a victim of abuse.
+- Witnessing abuse makes a more likely to become either an abuser or a victim of abuse.
 As adults they are at increased risk of alcoholism, criminality, mental health problems, poverty.